hexdump0815/imagebuilder/systems/chromebook_peach/readme.md

 - https://github.com/hexdump0815/u-boot-chainloading-for-arm-chromebooks/blob/master/readme.cbe

+## priority

+- low: will be worked on and improved rarely, too old hardware without mainline gpu support

 ## special notes

 - after first boot please run /scripts/fix-peach-audio.sh as root to fix the ucm audio config files for the corresponding system and reboot